xXDavisitoXx/Zabbix7X_on_Debian13/README.md

 ```bash
 usermod -aG sudo YOUR_USER
 ```

-Exit the root session, from now on we will use our regular system user
+👁️ Now that our normal user has the necessary permissions to carry everything out, we will log out from the root account.
+If we had a session started with our normal user, we will also log out and log back in so that the sudo group permissions take effect.
+From this point on, we will no longer use the root user throughout the tutorial

 ---
 ### Install PostgreSQL
 ```bash